 293. ADULT EDUCATION IN HOMEMAKING.
 Two hours credit.
 A study of the philosophy of adult education, procedures used in promoting and organizing adult programs, and methods used in teaching adults.

 Includes observation and practice in working with adults.

-295. TAILORING.
+- 295. TAILORING.
 Four hours credit.
 Prerequisites, H. E. 72, 73, or equivalent.
 The making of tailored suits and coats.
 A remodeling problem may also be used.
 Special emphasis is placed on tailored finishings.
-Four hours laboratory per week required.
+Four hours laboratory per week required. - 297.
+INSTITUTION FURNISHINGS.

-296. DEMONSTRATION TECHNIQUES IN CLOTHING.
 Two hours credit.

-Prerequisites, H. E. 72, 73, or equivalent.
-Experience in demonstrating before audiences, the problems and techniques used in clothing construction, and the making of household furnishings.

-297. INSTITUTION FURNISHINGS.
-Two hours credit.

-Projects involving the selection and arrangement of furnishings needed in institutions, with emphasis on the artistic as well as on durability.

-300. INTRODUCTION TO GRADUATE STUDY.
+Projects involving the selection and arrangement of furnishings needed in institutions, with emphasis on the artistic as well as on durability. - 300.
+INTRODUCTION TO GRADUATE STUDY.
 Four hours credit.
 A study of the literature and techniques of research in the area of the graduate major.
 This course is required of all first quarter graduate students.
-Taught jointly with majors from Industrial Arts and Fine Arts.

-301. CHILD WELFARE (Summer Session only).
+Taught jointly with majors from Industrial Arts and Fine Arts. - 301.
+CHILD WELFARE (Summer Session only).
 Four hours credit.

-A study of the effects upon the child of heredity and the environment in the home and in society.

-302. TEACHING PROBLEMS IN HOMEMAKING.
+A study of the effects upon the child of heredity and the environment in the home and in society. - 302.
+TEACHING PROBLEMS IN HOMEMAKING.
 (Summer Session only).
+Four hours credit.
 Modern methods and trends in homemaking education.
-Problems of the individual teacher will be studied and assistance given the student in the working out of practical solutions.

-305. PROBLEMS IN INTERIOR DECORATION.
+Problems of the individual teacher will be studied and assistance given the student in the working out of practical solutions. - 305.
+PROBLEMS IN INTERIOR DECORATION.
 (Summer Session only).

-Prerequisites, F. A. 11, F. A. 205, or the equivalent.
-The application of art principles to the decoration of the home.

-306. HISTORY OF COSTUME.
 Four hours credit.
+Prerequisites, F. A. 11, 205, or the equivalent.
+The application of art principles to the decoration of the home. - 306.
+HISTORY OF COSTUME.
+Four hours credit.
 An intensive study of the development of costume through the ages and its influence on the designs of present-day costumes.
-The development of the designers of Paris and the recent achievements in dress design by students of art in our own country.

-322. INDIVIDUAL STUDIES IN HOME ECONOMICS.
+The development of the designers of Paris and the recent achievements in dress design by students of art in our own country. - 322.
+INDIVIDUAL STUDIES IN HOME ECONOMICS.
 Two or four hours credit for one problem; a maximum of eight hours credit toward the degree of Master of Arts is permitted.